apalbright/Oscars/README.md

 # tld-oscars
-Data, Stata do-files, and R scripts for "I’d Like to Thank the Academy…for making this data available" (http://thelittledataset.com/2015/01/20/the-one-with-all-the-quantifiable-friendships/)
+Raw data, stata do-files, and R scripts for "I’d Like to Thank the Academy…for making this data available" (http://thelittledataset.com/2015/01/20/the-one-with-all-the-quantifiable-friendships/)

 #1st heat table
 In order to create the first heat table from the post, go into the raw_data folder and download the oscars3 excel file.
 Then,  run do-file "dataheattable1" in stata to yield master.csv.
 Lastly, run the R script "heattablebyaward" which uses master.csv to get the final result.